Casmo/Naxasius-Game-Engine/INSTALL.markdown

 Step 6: Create a user

 Create a user through the default User Interface and edit this user in your database.
 Set the `role` to "admin".
 Now you can login and start making your game!

+> Note: Activation code needs to be empty in order to play

+## What's next?

+Please see the Wiki for more information of creating the game.
+There are some resources in the /resources/ map witch can be usefull.